 A large expansion port at the rear of the console is hidden under a removable plastic cover.
 The optional TurboBooster accessory attaches to the expansion port, and boosts the system's video RAM, while provisioning the system for composite video output, and stereo sound.
 This was a fairly novel feature at release.

 While often not considered a "true" 16-bit console due to its use of an 8-bit CPU, the PC Engine technically surpassed both of its true 16-bit rivals, the Mega Drive (released 1988) and SNES (released 1990), by the end of the 16-bit era, due to expansions such as the Super CD-ROM and Arcade Card in Japan providing greater storage capacity and RAM memory.

 Popularity in Japan

 The PC Engine was very popular in Japan, where NEC had already been dominating the personal computer market with the PC-88 and PC-98 platforms.
-By 1988, it had outsold Nintendo's Famicom, becoming Japan's console leader until the Super Famicom's release in the early 1990s.
+By 1988, it had outsold Nintendo's Famicom, becoming Japan's console leader until the Super Famicom's release in 1990.
 Meanwhile, the PC Engine continued to outsell the Sega Mega Drive in Japan throughout the 16-bit era.

 PC Engine CD-ROM

-However, the console's success was mainly so due to the PC Engine CD-ROM peripheral, which allowed greater storage space and higher audio quality than rival consoles, and had a very large library of CD-ROM games released exclusively in Japan.
+The console's success was mainly due to the PC Engine CD-ROM peripheral, which allowed greater storage space, more RAM, and higher audio quality, than rival consoles.
+It had a very large library of CD-ROM games released exclusively in Japan.